rogerdahl/striprouter-cpp/README.md

 8) If no satisfactory layouts are found, click `Show input` to view the required connections and try moving the components to create more space between components, fewer crossed connections and less interference in problem areas with many failed routes.
 A complete layout can always be found if there is enough room for routes between the components.

-while observing the required connections.
-Blue and orange shows completed and failed routes respectively.
-So, in general, you want to try for more .

 7) Click `Show best` to see the best layout found so far.

 8) If you find a layout that you wish to use, click `Pause` and then, ahem, use your OS Print Screen function.
 There's no other way to save or export layouts yet.